Dawei-Zhu1/MyClean/user_stories/submit_feedback.md

 # User Story – Submit Feedback

-**Role:** Customer
-**Story:** As a customer, I want to provide feedback after a service so that the company can evaluate and improve quality.
+**User story title:** Submit Feedback
+**Priority:** Should
-**Estimate:** 3 days
+**Estimation:** 3 days
 **Actual:** 3 days

+### Planning Poker Notes
+- Suet Kei: 3 days
+- Dawei: 3 days
+- Gloria: 3 days

+---

 ## Description

-This story focuses on enabling the following:
+**Full story:** As a customer, I want to provide feedback after a service so that the company can evaluate and improve quality.

-- Enable the user to customer, I want to provide feedback after a service
+**Description-v1:** Allow the user to customer, I want to provide feedback after a service
-- Benefit: the company can evaluate and improve quality.
+**Benefit:** the company can evaluate and improve quality.

+---

 ## Tasks

-- [x] Implementation logic
+- [x] Backend logic
-- [x] Database integration (if required)
+- [x] Database interaction
-- [x] Frontend validation / UI (if required)
+- [x] Frontend form or UI
 - [x] Testing and bug fixing

+---

+## UI Design (Prototype)

+Note: The prototype design provider in the PDF report

+---

-## Status
+## Completed

-✅ Completed as part of Iteration 2 - Customer
+✅ Completed and validated in Iteration 2 - Customer

+Note: The prototype design provider in the PDF report